About me

 - Charitable Giving, Tax Design, and Tax Consent, with G. Fack, B. Garbinti, J. Goupille-Lebret

-This paper examines how the design of tax incentives shapes charitable giving and how non-monetary motives influence such responses.
-We exploit the French institutional context, where a wealth tax has existed for decades, and study three reforms: one that introduced a wealth tax credit for charitable donations and two that altered taxpayers’ eligibility for the wealth tax.
-Our analysis relies on comprehensive French administrative panel data linking the universe of income tax returns with the universe of wealth tax returns, containing detailed information on income, wealth, taxation, and charitable contributions.
-We document substantial heterogeneity in giving behavior across the tax schedule and develop a conceptual framework to interpret this heterogeneity.
-Exploiting variation from the reforms, we identify the mechanisms driving behavioral responses.
-We find strong attachment to charitable giving: despite the availability of lower marginal gift prices, many wealth taxpayers deliberately continue to give at higher marginal prices.
-We also provide evidence of differential tax aversion depending on the tax base.
-Finally, using the most recent reform, we estimate a tax-price elasticity of total charitable giving of –0.51 among wealth taxpayers.
+In this paper, we examine how the design of tax incentives for charitable giving influences donation behavior, and how non-monetary motives shape these responses.
+We focus on the French context, where a wealth tax has existed for several decades, and exploit multiple reforms that altered the marginal tax price of charitable gifts for wealth taxpayers.
+Our analysis draws on rich French administrative panel data linking the universe of income tax returns with the universe of wealth tax returns.
+We document strong heterogeneity in charitable giving behavior between wealth taxpayers and those subject only to the income tax, and we develop a conceptual framework to rationalize this finding.
+Using tax variation induced by the reforms, we study the main channels driving behavioral responses.
+First, we find evidence of a strong attachment to charities: despite being able to benefit from a lower marginal price of gifts, many wealth taxpayers deliberately continue to pay the higher marginal price.
+Finally, when individuals lose eligibility for the wealth tax credit, we observe limited substitution toward the income tax credit, which suggests differential tax aversion depending on the tax base to which the incentive applies.

 Selected work in progress